xdan/jodit/CONTRIBUTING.md

 # Contributing

-Jodit is an open source project and we would really appreciate your contributions.
+Jodit is an open-source project, and we greatly appreciate your contributions.
-You can help us by fixing bugs, reporting them, or translating the editor interface.
+You can contribute by fixing bugs, reporting them, or translating the editor interface.

 ## TL;DR